 A GREAT SETTING FOR BEATLE BAND – Too bad they sucked royally.

 WORST BAND I ENCOUNTERED – This well-meaning Indonesian band follows suit and delivered the sourest notes of the festival before I fled for the bus heading back to Liverpool.
 I was in Chiang Mai, Thailand last year and encountered a bar band that was doing Beatle songs better than half of the people here.

 CASBAH COFFEE BAR – This starry ceiling was painted by John Lennon and was evaluated by Sotheby’s at over a million pounds.

 L.S.D. – Lucy in the Sky with Diamonds – I still think the Beatles knew what they were doing with the name.

-Take a look at Alan White in the background.
+Take a look at poor Alan White in the background.
 He looks like death can’t come soon enough.
-Her Yoko was almost a dead match except this young lady was quite pretty.
+Her Yoko vocals were a dead match, but she was too pretty to complete the package.